 What they do: Privitar allows companies to access personal user data in order to provide better services backed by advanced analytics without compromising the security of that information.
 Dedicated privacy techniques include data masking and automated statistical generalization.

 One thing that would surprise people about Privitar: Boston Solution Architect Lorena Jimenez said Privitar is fully committed to the data privacy community beyond selling solutions.
 The team’s data privacy advocates have a profound impact on the company culture and products.

 One trait all team members share: A desire to accomplish big things together.
 According to Jimenez, this want comes with the challenge of building a community across time zones as the company grows.
 “When you get a group of people with a shared vision together in a space that encourages everyone's uniqueness, the results are amazing,” she said.

-What they do: Bullhorn offers recruiting software to companies looking to hire cross-departmentally.
+What they do: Bullhorn offers recruiting software to more than 11,000 companies to power their staffing processes.
 The software manages the onboarding process, centralizes information and provides bill and payment solutions for client invoices.